YDKK/Kanuka/SPECIFICATION.md

-# Kanuka App Specification (Current)
+# Kanuka App Specification

 ## 1. Scope
-Kanuka is an offline Android speech translation app for Japanese/English/Chinese.
+Kanuka is an offline Android speech translation app.

-This document reflects the current implementation only.

 - Reinstall is assumed.
 - No backward compatibility or migration behavior is required.